The Who, Where, When, What, and Why?

 Where and When?

 Currently, I live in Upstate New York — so don’t expect a lot of up-to-date firsthand experience — but I used to live in Orlando, only a mile away from Walt Disney World’s Downtown Disney gate.
 My first job was on the College Program, working various outdoor food carts and occasional quick service locations in the Disney-MGM Studios park in the fall of 2001.
 Four years later, I returned for a second College Program, this time as a custodian at Disney’s Animal Kingdom park, a job I held full-time until spring of 2008, when I moved back to my childhood home.
 I continued working seasonally for three years until I could no longer return with the frequency they required.
-I have taken two vacations to Disney World since then, and I’m planning another one soon with my family.
+I have taken a few vacations to Disney World since then, some with my family, and one during which I got married.

 What is a Utilidork?

 This site is devoted to that knowledge and passion, and to those people.
-I will have blogs about Disney World news and history, as well as opinion pieces based on my own knowledge and passion.
-(I promise that will be the last time I say “knowledge and passion” — okay, that was the last time.)
-I will share pictures I’ve taken over the past 16 years of visiting (maybe more, if I can find and scan my pre-digital photographs) and working at the Walt Disney World Resort, including some in stereoscopic 3D!
-I will also share Disney Parks audio and video from my ever-expanding collection (giving credit to its source whenever possible).
-Eventually, I will also be adding podcasts and vlogs.
+I and my team will have blogs about Disney World news and history, podcasts and videos discussing our own knowledge and passion (I promise that will be the last time I say “knowledge and passion” — okay, that was the last time), and guides that should help you get the most out of your future or current Disney vacation.
+We will share pictures We’ve taken over the years of visiting and working at the Walt Disney World Resort, including some in stereoscopic 3D!
+We will also share Disney Parks audio and video from our ever-expanding collections (giving credit to its source whenever possible).

 In 2005, I took an Introduction to Web Design class as an elective for my liberal arts degree.
 A few months later, I moved to Orlando and began working at Disney World again.
 After a year or so, I started think about all the things I could do with my newly-acquired knowledge of rudimentary HTML coding.
 I grabbed my iBook and started punching out the framework for The Disney Point: Your Unofficial Guide to the Magic of the Walt Disney World Resort through charts, pictures, and blogs.
-I bought a URL for the site and hosted it from my AOL Members page.
-In 2008, I canceled the credit card with which I paid for the domain name, and forgot to change the billing information.
+I bought a domain for the site and hosted it from my AOL Members page.
+In 2008, I canceled the credit card with which I paid for the domain and forgot to change the billing information.
 My ownership lapsed, and sometime later, someone else bought TheDisneyPoint.com and started their own blog.
-It’s still active today.
+It’s still active today, much to my chagrin.

-Flash forward to a month or so ago, as I was writing my blog about Pirates of the Caribbean (originally posted on on my Disney Point blog that I still own), discussing and debating with people on Twitter, and watching Disney-related vlogs on YouTube, I was inspired to start again.
+Flash forward to 2017, as I was writing my blog about Pirates of the Caribbean (originally posted on my Disney Point blog, that I still own), discussing and debating with people on Twitter, and watching Disney-related vlogs on YouTube, I was inspired to start again.
 After years of lamenting the loss of my platform, I finally decided to start a new one, bigger and better than ever.
-A night of brainstorming and a bolt of inspiration gave me Disney Utilidork, which eventually evolved into:
+A night of brainstorming and a bolt of inspiration gave me my Disney Utilidork site, which eventually evolved into: